dynotw/ECE143-Jobs-Analysis/README.md

 https://www.facebook.com/careers/

-The entire dataset contains 5 csv files and 5 json files(for 5 different countries), including various kind of information like video titles, channels, video categories, publish time, number of views, number of likes and dislikes, etc.
+The entire dataset contains 3 csv files scrapped from the above websites, including various kind of information like video titles, channels, video categories, publish time, number of views, number of likes and dislikes, etc.
 Proposal
 Problem:
 Analyze the trending videos information from the YouTube